Collecting society

 Challenges and criticism

-Collecting societies face various challenges: 1.
-Transparency: There are calls for more transparency in the distribution of revenues.
+1. transparency: There are calls for more transparency in the distribution of revenues.

-2. Digital transformation: Adapting to new digital forms of use and business models is complex.
+2. digital transformation: Adapting to new digital forms of use and business models is complex.

-3. Cross-border licensing: In a globalized market, efficient systems for cross-border licensing must be developed.
+3. cross-border licensing: In a globalized market, efficient systems for cross-border licensing must be developed.

-4. Monopoly position: Some critics see the monopoly position of certain collecting societies as a problem.
+4. monopoly position: Some critics see the monopoly position of certain collecting societies as a problem.

 Future prospects

-The future of collecting societies will be significantly influenced by technological and legal developments: 1.
-Blockchain technology: Could ensure greater transparency and efficiency in rights management and remuneration distribution.
+The future of collecting societies will be significantly influenced by technological and legal developments:

-2. Artificial intelligence: AI systems could help with the identification of works and the calculation of remuneration.
+2. artificial intelligence: AI systems could help with the identification of works and the calculation of remuneration.

-4. New business models: The development of innovative licensing models for new forms of use will become increasingly important.
+4. new business models: The development of innovative licensing models for new forms of use will become increasingly important.

 Conclusion